bottlerocket-os/bottlerocket/sources/api/prairiedog/README.md

 Current version: 0.1.0

-  prairiedog is a tool to provide kdump support in Bottlerocket.
-It performs three operations:
+  prairiedog is a tool for providing kernel boot related support in Bottlerocket.

+It does the following:
   - _digs_ to find the active boot partition and mounts it in /boot
   - loads the crash kernel from /boot
   - creates memory dumps when the kernel panics
+  - generates kernel boot config from settings
+  - generates settings from the existing kernel boot config file

 ## Colophon